-Maastricht was the first Dutch city to be liberated by Allied forces after WWII ended and was also the site of signing of the Maastricht Treaty in 1992, which led to the creation of the European Union and the Euro.
+Maastricht was the first Dutch city to be liberated by Allied forces after WWII ended and was also the site of the signing of the Maastricht Treaty in 1992, which led to the creation of the European Union and the Euro.

 Although Maastricht is not a very big city (approx. 120.000 inhabitants), it is usually buzzing with people day and night, many of which are students.
 There are hundreds of shops, bars, cafés, restaurants, clubs, galleries, and theatres etcetera.
 Maastricht is also known as a city of indulgence and culinary highlights.
 The city's celebration of Carnival (pictured below) is among the biggest and most festive in all of the Netherlands.

 Maastricht has plenty of green areas within the city.
 There are beautiful parks beside the Meuse river and in the historic setting of the city centre.
 They make a wonderful place for studying on a sunny day or just simply to relax in.
 Be sure to make use of them!

 Although Dutch remains the dominant language of the city, the local dialect, Limburgish, can still be heard.
 During the 18th century, French was the predominant language in the city, especially in upper-class circles.
 The French influence remains evident in some street names within the old city centre.